 Too many web marketers work on the if-you-build-it-they-will-come model.
 They won’t.
-Once you build a Web site you must give them a reason to come.
-A Web site is a passive form of marketing: providing a signboard which points visitors to your products and services.
-To be most effective, a Web site should be used in conjunction with seven active forms of marketing which we will examine briefly in this article.
+Once you build a Web site, you must give them a reason to come.
+A Web site is a passive form of marketing: providing a signboard that points visitors to your products and services.
+To be most effective, a Web site should be used in conjunction with seven active forms of marketing, which we will examine briefly in this article.
 Just how do small business people on a limited budget entice visitors to their Web site?

-First, advertise your Web site to Web search engines that index the Web, such as Yahoo, Lycos, WebCrawler, and InfoSeek.
+1. Advertise your Web site to Web search engines that index the Web, such as Yahoo, Lycos, WebCrawler, and InfoSeek.
 The actual registration process can be deceptively simple.
 A service called SubmitIt! (http://www.submit-it.com) provides a way to submit information to approximately 15 of the most important indexes.
-If you do this late at night when Internet traffic is at its lowest, you can transmit your business’s on-line address and description to all of these within three-quarters of an hour.
-Done right, a person who is seeking a consulting engineer in Northern California with experience in large electrical systems will quickly locate your name.
-Widget customers will be able to pick you out from the increasing crowd of on-line vendors.
+If you do this late at night when Internet traffic is at its lowest, you can transmit your business’s online address and description to all of these within three-quarters of an hour.
+Done right, a person seeking a consulting engineer in Northern California with experience in large electrical systems will quickly locate your name.
+Widget customers can pick you out from the increasing crowd of online vendors.

 You can pay modest amounts to several services to perform this important task for you.
 For example, my company, Wilson Internet Services, offers as part of our website packages to carefully register your Web site with the most important indexes.
 See also services available for a fee at AAA Internet Promotions and WebPromote (http://www.webpromote.com).

-2. Second, you must give them a good reason to come.
+2. Give them a good reason to come.
 A tried-and-true marketing approach is to offer something of value for free.
-A number of well-financed corporate Web sites offer an entertaining fare which changes constantly.
-While most small business Web marketers can’t afford to compete, you canafford to offer valuable information.
+A number of well-financed corporate Web sites offer entertaining fare that changes constantly.
+While most small business Web marketers can’t afford to compete, you can afford to offer valuable information.
 If you take the time to provide up-to-date information about your industry, for example, you’ll find people returning again and again to your site, each time increasing their chances of doing business with you.

-3. A third approach is to find industry-wide linking pagesand negotiate reciprocal links to and from their Web pages.
+3. Find industry-wide linking pages and negotiate reciprocal links to and from their Web pages.
 Your trade association probably lists members.
-Several on-line craft centers, for example, offer free links to other crafters.
-If you are a hotel, be sure to get a link with “All the Hotels on the Web” Consultants will seek links with The Expert Marketplace, or try for a listing in the Virtual Trade Show.
-The entire list can seem endless, but specific for each industry.
-Surf the net enough to find which are the key sites for your field, and then seek links there.
+Several online craft centers, for example, offer free links to other crafters.
+If you are a hotel, be sure to get a link with “All the Hotels on the Web.”
+Consultants will seek links with the expert marketplace or try for a listing in the virtual trade show.
+The entire list can seem endless but specific to each industry.
+Surf the net enough to find the key sites for your field, and then seek links there.

-4. A fourth method is to purchase Web advertising–usually a rectangle ad with a clickable link to your site on a carefully-selected, high-volume Web site.
-A certain percentage of their thousands of visitors will explore you Web site, and hopefully like what they find.
+4. Purchase Web advertising, usually a rectangle ad with a clickable link to your site on a carefully-selected, high-volume Web site.
+A certain percentage of their thousands of visitors will explore your Web site and hopefully like what they find.
 A whole industry has sprung up to act as brokers for such ads.
 A couple to consider are WPRC (http://www.wprc.com) and WebConnect (http://www.webconnect.com).
 Small business people will need to find ways to test the effect of specific ads on the bottom line, perhaps by sending people from each ad to a different Web page “front door” so you can monitor traffic from each ad.

-5. A fifth important way to let people know about your Web site is to become active in several of the thousands of Internet news groups and mailing lists.
-Find the groups that are most likely to be frequented by your potential customers — groups can be very narrowly targeted — and join in the discussion.
-You might find groups that relate to your industry by doing a bit of research with DejaNews (http://www.dejanews.com), which searches messages about particular topics or companies voiced in thousands of news groups and mailing lists.
+5. Become active in several of the thousands of Internet news groups and mailing lists.
+Find the groups most likely to be frequented by your potential customers — groups can be very narrowly targeted — and join in the discussion.
+You might find groups that relate to your industry by doing a bit of research with DejaNews (http://www.dejanews.com), which searches messages about particular topics or companies voiced in thousands of groups and mailing lists.